 Thomas Malley, 52, has served as a member of our Board of Directors since October 2015.
 Mr. Malley has served as President of Mossrock Capital, LLC, a privately-held investment firm, since May 2007.
 Mr. Malley worked for Janus Mutual Funds in positions of increasing responsibility from April 1991 to May 2007.
 From January 1999 to May 2007, Mr. Malley served as the portfolio manager of the Janus Global Life Sciences Fund and also led the Janus Healthcare team of analysts.
 From 1991 to 1998 Mr. Malley served as an equity analyst for Janus covering, among others, healthcare and biotechnology stocks.
 Mr. Malley has been a director of BeiGene, Ltd., a publicly-held biotechnology company, since January 2016 and has also been a director of Kiniksa Pharmaceuticals Corp., a publicly-held biotechnology company, since December 2016.
-Previously, he served as a director of OvaScience, Inc., a publicly-held life sciences company, from 2012 to 2017, Synageva BioPharma Corp., a publicly-held biopharmaceutical company, from 2011 to 2015, until its acquisition by Alexion Pharmaceuticals, Inc., Puma Biotechnology, Inc., a publicly-held biopharmaceutical company, from 2011 to 2015, and Cougar Biotechnology, Inc., a publicly-held biopharmaceutical company, from 2011 to 2015, and Song From Stanford University.
+Previously, he served as a director of OvaScience, Inc., a publicly-held life sciences company, from 2012 to 2017, Synageva BioPharma Corp., a publicly-held biopharmaceutical company, from 2006 to 2015, until its acquisition by Alexion Pharmaceuticals, Inc., Puma Biotechnology, Inc., a publicly-held biopharmaceutical company, from 2011 to 2015, and Cougar Biotechnology, Inc., a publicly-held biopharmaceutical company, from 2007 to 2009, until its acquisition by Johnson and Johnson.
+Mr. Malley holds a B.S. in Biology from Stanford University.